lorin/openstack-hackspace/boot-instance.md

 # Compute

-Here we're going to boot an instance and attach a volume.
-We'll be using Rackspace Cloud Servers, which is implemented on top of OpenStack.
+Here we're going to create a network, boot an instance onto that network, attach a volume onto that instance, and then snapshot the instance into an image.

+We'll be using Rackspace Public Cloud, which is implemented on top of OpenStack.

 ## Add a keypair